SpinWaveGenie/SHUG2015Tutorial/Example04/MnCoV2O4.md

 This work is published in [Phys.
 Rev. B 91 020407](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.91.020407).
 Please open this paper in a new window/tab.
 Figure numbers mentioned below refer to this paper.

-This example is broken into multipes functions, one that defines the cell and magnetic interactions and others calculating the dispersion in certain directions.
+This example is broken into multiple functions.
+The first defines the cell and magnetic interactions and others calculate the spin wave dispersion in certain directions.

-CommonFunctions.cpp

-Mn_{1-x}Co_xV_2O_4:

 ```cpp
 #include <cmath>